microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroup.md

 ```

 ### -SecurityEnabled
-Indicates whether the group is security-enabled.
+Specifies whether the group is security enabled.
+For security groups, this value must be $True.

 ```yaml
 Type: Boolean